 Simon Greaves – Research Analyst

-Simon is a MSc in Biostatistics graduate with an undergrad in Applied Mathematics.
+Simon is a Master of Science (MSc) in Biostatistics graduate with an undergrad in Applied Mathematics.
 With ODPRN, he performs exploratory and statistical analysis of administrative and other health data, engaging actively with the project team to provide advice on analysis methodology, and statistical interpretation of findings.

 Wayne is a research analyst based at the Institute for Clinical Evaluative Sciences.
 He received his Master of Public Health (MPH) in Epidemiology at the Dalla Lana School of Public Health.
 He is interested in using health administrative data to help answer various health and policy related questions.